Report: Kim Kardashian Isn't Going To Get Her Fairy Tale Ending With Kanye West

 “He’s happy when he’s with them,” said People Magazine‘s source.
 “The kids are happy and well-adjusted, and that’s the priority.”

-Kim Kardashian and Kanye West have remained silent in regard to the recent rumors regarding an alleged split.
+Kim Kardashian and Kanye West have remained silent regarding the recent rumors regarding an alleged split.

 To see more of Kim Kardashian and her family, including husband Kanye West, tune into new episodes of Keeping Up With the Kardashians Season 13 on Sunday nights at 9 p.m. on the E!
 Network.